Internal Communication in International Companies: Succeeding

 - Does the local manager need to explain it before or after publication?

-- Should the content be translated, adapted, or entirely reconstructed?
+- Does the content need to be translated, adapted, or completely rebuilt?

 - Which channel carries the official reference?